Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models: Experiments

-\myparagraph{Datasets.} We use the following two datasets in our experiments: \begin{itemize}[leftmargin=*] \item \emph{LSUN Church}.
+\looseness=-1 \myparagraph{Datasets.} We use the following three datasets: \begin{itemize}[leftmargin=*] \item \emph{LSUN Church}.
 We use the LSUN Church Outdoor dataset~\cite{yu15lsun} and follow the same preprocessing steps as prior works~\cite{ho2020denoising,song2020score}.
 To automatically generate a stroke editing benchmark, we first use Detic~\cite{zhou2021detecting} to segment the images in the validation set.
 For each segmented object, we use its segmentation mask to inpaint the image by CoModGAN~\cite{zhao2021comodgan} and treat the inpainted image as the original image.
 We generate the corresponding user strokes by first blurring the masked regions with the median filter and quantizing it into 6 colors following SDEdit~\cite{meng2022sdedit}.
 We collect 454 editing pairs in total (431 synthetic + 23 manual).
-We evaluate DDIM~\cite{song2020denoising} and \progdist~\cite{salimans2021progressive} on this dataset. \item \looseness=-1 \emph{Cityscapes}.
+We evaluate DDPM~\cite{ho2020denoising,song2020denoising} and \progdist~\cite{salimans2021progressive} on this dataset. \item \looseness=-1 \emph{Cityscapes}.
 The dataset~\cite{cordts2016cityscapes} contains images of German street scenes.
-The training and validation sets consist of 2975 and 500 images, respectively.
-Our editing dataset has 1505 editing pairs in total.
-We evaluate GauGAN~\cite{park2019semantic} on this dataset. \end{itemize} Please refer to \app{benchmark-datasets} for more details about the benchmark datasets. \myparagraph{Metrics.} Following previous works~\cite{meng2022sdedit,li2020gan,park2019semantic}, we use the standard metrics Peak Signal Noise Ratio (PSNR, higher is better), LPIPS (lower is better)~\cite{zhang2018perceptual}, and \fid (FID, lower is better)~\cite{heusel2017gans,parmar2021cleanfid}\footnote{We use \href{https://github.com/GaParmar/clean-fid}{clean-fid} for FID calculation.} to evaluate the image quality on both LSUN Church~\cite{yu15lsun} and Cityscapes~\cite{cordts2016cityscapes}.
-For Cityscapes, we adopt a semantic segmentation metric to evaluate the generated images.
-Specifically, we run DRN-D-105~\cite{yu2017dilated} on the generated images and compute the mean Intersection over Union~(mIoU) of the segmentation results.
-Generally, a higher mIOU indicates that the generated images look more realistic and better align to the input. \arraystretch{1.}
+The training and validation sets consist of 2,975 and 500 images, respectively.
+Our editing dataset has 1,505 editing pairs in total.
+We evaluate GauGAN~\cite{park2019semantic} on this dataset. \item \looseness=-1 \emph{LAION}.
+We select a random subset of 1,000 images from LAION-5B~\cite{schuhmann2022laion} that meet or exceed $1024\times1024$ resolution.
+These images are then center-cropped and resized to $512 \times 512$ resolution.
+Next, we randomly occlude between $1\%$ and $25\%$ of the image area using circular masks.
+We use Stable Diffusion~\cite{rombach2022high} to inpaint the region and evaluate the visual quality of the output.